HannahHan9/Patient-Appointment-Backend/README.md

 This is an MVP tool called the Patient Appointment Network Data Application (PANDA).
 The PANDA tracks patient demographic data and associated appointments for each patient.

+## Built in:

+- JS using Express and PSQL

 ## Getting Started

 ### Dependencies